Ready to get started?

 For patients with migraine in pregnancy and postpartum, these are my recommended self-care tips that may help decrease the frequency and severity of migraine:

 • Rest.
 Pregnancy is a time to slow down and listen to your body.
-It’s helpful if you can organize flexibility with your schedule to include rest if needed during the day.
+It’s helpful if you can create flexibility in your schedule to include rest if needed during the day.

 • Sleep.
 Prioritize sleep in pregnancy.
 (I know in pospartum, this is much harder to manage!).
 You may find that you need more sleep than before pregnancy in order to stay balanced and well.